School-Of-Tech-Futures-UK/jiaqi-git-repo/README.md

 * Enter player name to start playing.
 By default player 1 is red and player 2 is yellow and red will go first
 * click on a column to place a disc
 * Turns alternate
-* The game ends when a player places a winning combination of four consecutive discs either in a row, column or diagnoal
+* The game ends when a player places a winning combination of fourconsecutive discs either in a row, column or diagnoal
 * The winner name will be added to a highscore board
 * press reset to reset the board and play again or reset all to start afresh a new game with new players